IIT-EnergySystemModels/openTEPES/doc/md/OutputResults.md

 ============  ==========  ==========  ==========  ============================================
 ```

 SRMC is the short-run marginal cost.
-It is computed for each load level as the ESS consumption multiplied by the SRMC divided by the mean consumption of each stage.
+It is computed for each load level as the ESS consumption multiplied by the SRMC, divided by the mean consumption of each
+stage.

 ## Marginal information